About us

 By partnering with Hagar, you’re supporting survivors to heal from the trauma of severe abuse.
 Our work is dependent on charitable giving by people like you.

-Join our Hagar Family
+Join our movement

-We have helped over 33,000 survivors of abuse recover and are helping many more.
+Each year we help over 65000 survivors of abuse recover and are helping many more.

-Join us today to receive their future stories.
+Join us today to receive updates about this critical work.

 Share This